LR-Research-Team/010-binary-templates/README.md

 -Open the file with the right extension, then "Template->Open Template".
 Finally, "Template->Run Template"

 -In the template section with the different variables that just appeared, right click and enable "Show local variables".
 This step only has to be done once.

+# Credits

+-Rich Whitehouse and Nohbdy for the initial TRB/MTB specs.